tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. confval:: collect_bucket_garbage_interval

-    The interval between the garbage collector actions, in seconds.
+    The interval between actions of a Tarantool :ref:`garbage collector <vshard-gc>` for buckets, in seconds.

     | Type: number
     | Default: 0.5